hpssjellis/my-examples-for-the-arduino-portentaH7/ide2.0/README.md

 https://www.arduino.cc/en/software

+By the way I have many Arduino PortentaH7's as I teach a robotics class.
+I also have a huge library of examples specifically for this board.
+In the IDE search for the word "Community" and it should pop up as the ```Portenta Pro Community Solutions```.
+Every program has a "dot" number so you can find it.

 1. Zipped file downloads fast

-1. Installing the zipped file into a sub folder.
+2. Installing the zipped file into a sub folder.

 ![image](https://user-images.githubusercontent.com/5605614/148804456-0f5f9907-5771-4e81-8c7d-f2ac524983b4.png)